haokeyingxiao/haoke/changelog/release-6-4-8-0/2021-09-07-deprecate-composite-search-use-admin-search-instead.md

 ---
 # Core
 *  Deprecated the class `\Shopware\Core\Framework\DataAbstractionLayer\Search\CompositeEntitySearcher`
-*  Deprecated service tag `shopware.composite_search.definition` as we are no longer using it
+*  Deprecated service tag `haokeyingxiao.composite_search.definition` as we are no longer using it
 ___
 # Administration
 *  Added new class `\Shopware\Administration\Service\AdminSearcher`